 However, by 2010, cash reserves had continued to grow.
 At that time, it had held more cash than any other tech company.
 With the need to recover price growth in the equity following the financial crisis, CSCO stock joined the list of tech dividend stocks in 2011.
-Today, shareholders receive $1.40 per share.
-This takes the cash return to about 2.9% at today’s stock price.
+Today, shareholders receive about 3.01%.

 This payout has risen every year since the company began paying dividends.
 Due to the company’s reinvention, it should have no trouble maintaining these increases.
 CSCO began as the hardware networking company that helped build the internet.
 Today it has ventured into cloud computing and cybersecurity.
 They also announced a $5-billion investment into 5G over the next three years.

 Today, many companies hold more enormous cash reserves than Cisco.
 Also, its predicted profit growth of 7.7% will probably not excite many investors.
 However, they can now buy this income stream for around 13.1 times forward earnings.